walles/cleverdrawer/README.md

 using that
 * Rework icon and feature image.
 Still consider the brand color.
 * Swipe down for search
-* Verify there are no duplicate labels in the launchables list
 * Make Travis run the instrumented tests
 * Sort recently installed apps earlier
 * Make a pre-commit hook that runs `gradlew check --continue`